MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 >Learn more about update channels, including how to make changes here:
 > - [**Update channels for Microsoft 365 apps**](/deployoffice/updates/overview-update-channels)

-If the update channel is not listed, then the Monthly Enterprise Channel schedule will be followed.
+If the update channel isn't listed, then the Monthly Enterprise Channel schedule is followed.

 |Update channel|Date|
 |:-----|:-----|